bcgov/platform-developer-docs/src/docs/app-monitoring/user-defined-monitoring.md

 **Data is currently stored for 15 days.**

-## Monitor user-defined projects using Alertmanager
+## Create custom alert rules

 Create alerting rules for a user-defined namespace based on chosen metrics.
 These alerts trigger when conditions are met.
 You can base alerts on your metrics or existing cluster metrics like pod memory usage.

-Create a YAML file named app-alerting-rule.yaml.
 Add a rule called `example-alert` that triggers when the `version` metric from the sample service becomes `0`.

 ```yaml
 apiVersion: monitoring.coreos.com/v1